High-Dimensional Asymptotics of Differentially Private PCA: Proof of Contiguity Result (Theorem thm:contiguity ) thm:contiguity

 where $\calM_{\beta_{\dim}}(\cdot)$ is as defined in \eqref{eq:M-def}. \end{lemma}

-We now have all of the ingredients to complete the proof of \Cref{thm:contiguity}.
-We postpone the proofs of the intermediate results introduced above to the end of this section and present the proof of \Cref{thm:contiguity}, taking these intermediate results for granted.
+We now have all of the ingredients to complete the proof of Theorem \mref{thm:contiguity}.
+We postpone the proofs of the intermediate results introduced above to the end of this section and present the proof of Theorem \mref{thm:contiguity}, taking these intermediate results for granted.